drbawb/babou/README.md

 ==
 Anything Gazelle can do, we can do ... also.

 Wiki: but not your grandma's wiki, this thing supports markdown and is made of awesome.
 Forums: but not your grandma's BBS, this thing supports permissions out the wazoo.
 Polling: unless you're not into the whole democratically elected sysadmin movement.
 Torrent Searching: and it's _awesome._
 Permissions!!!: seriously there's like 50 ways to ban a user.
 Collages: because we &lt;3 music.

-But not yet... kindasortafocusing on making the site, yknow, work.
+(All in due time.)

 Anything Ocelot can do, we can do quicker.